hci-unihd/plant-seg/docs/chapters/getting_started/quick_start.md

 ```bash
 plantseg --config CONFIG_PATH
 ```
 where `CONFIG_PATH` is the path to the YAML configuration file.
-See [config.yaml](examples/config.yaml) for a sample configuration file and our [documentation (CLI)](https://hci-unihd.github.io/plant-seg/chapters/plantseg_classic_cli/) for a detailed description of the parameters.
+See [config.yaml](examples/config.yaml) for a sample configuration file.